 Bean String Ballad Sing.
 William Ritter of North Carolina received a Reed Fund Award to organize, produce, and document an event that will be both a ballad sing and a working bee for preparing beans by methods traditional in the North Carolina mountains.
 The event will be documented on audio and video, and the AFC archive will be offered copies of the documentation.
 The ballad singers involved include renowned performers Bobby McMillon, Sheila Kay Adams, and Rick Ward.
 The project is notable for the way it fits within the folkways of the community being documented.

 Emma Hayes Dusenbury Project.
-Nora Rodes, researcher, singer, and high school student from Pittsburgh, received a Reed Award for a project to increase awareness and accessibility of the Library’s holdings related to the noted ballad singer Emma Hayes Dusenbury of Mena, Arkansas, whose prodigious song repertoire and other folkways were documented by John A. Lomax, Sidney Robertson Cowell, Vance Randolph, and others.
+Nora Rodes, researcher, singer, and high school student from Pittsburgh, Pennsylvania received a Reed Award for a project to increase awareness and accessibility of the Library’s holdings related to the noted ballad singer Emma Hayes Dusenbury of Mena, Arkansas, whose prodigious song repertoire and other folkways were documented by John A. Lomax, Sidney Robertson Cowell, Vance Randolph, and others.
 The project includes the preparation of a scholarly paper and the creation of a performance piece centered on Dusenbury’s songs for scholars, traditional vocalists and musicians, and the general public.

 About the Center and the Library